Jack Keefe, Ph.D.

 Matching Patients to Treatments

-Not everyone responds to the same therapy in the same way (nevermind that every therapy entails a different relationship between two people).
-A second line of my research uses computational and statistical tools to try to identify, in advance, which patients are most likely to benefit from which form of treatment.
-This work has focused especially on personality disorders and PTSD — conditions where many people try multiple treatments before finding one that helps, and where getting the match right earlier could make a real difference.
+While many therapies are generally helpful, not everyone responds to the same therapy in the same way (nevermind that every therapy entails a different relationship between two people).
+A second line of my research uses statistical tools to try to identify, in advance, which patients are most likely to benefit from which form of treatment.
+This work has focused especially on personality disorders and PTSD.

 Current and Emerging Projects